MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

     You can find both these values from the Active Directory Rights Management Sevices console:

     - To locate the template GUID: Expand the cluster and click **Rights Policy Templates**.
 From the **Distributed Rights Policy Templates** information, you can then copy the GUID from the template you want to use.
+For example: 82bf3474-6efe-4fa1-8827-d1bd93339119

     - To locate the licensing URL: Click the cluster name.
 From the **Cluster Details** information, copy the value for the **Intranet cluster URL**, minus the **/_wmcs/licensing** string.
 For example: https://rmscluster.contoso.com